RKC Waalwijk: Two decades in the top tier (1988–2007)

+Between divisions (2007–2019)

+RKC's nineteen-season spell in the Eredivisie ended in 2006–07, when the club lost the promotion/relegation play-off decider 3–0 to VVV-Venlo.
+In 2007–08, RKC finished second in the Eerste Divisie, missing automatic promotion on goal difference, and subsequently failed to win promotion via the play-offs.

+Promotion was achieved a year later.
+RKC returned to the Eredivisie in June 2009 after winning the promotion/relegation play-offs, defeating De Graafschap 1–0 in the decisive match, with Benjamin De Ceulaer scoring the winner.
+The return proved short-lived: RKC finished bottom of the 2009–10 Eredivisie and were relegated back to the Eerste Divisie.

+In the 2010–11 season, RKC won the Eerste Divisie title and returned to the Eredivisie.
+The club remained in the top flight for three seasons before being relegated in May 2014, losing the promotion/relegation play-offs over two legs to Excelsior.

+The following years were marked by financial pressure and mid-to-lower table finishes in the Eerste Divisie, as the club sought to stabilise and rebuild.
+In the 2014–15 season, RKC finished bottom of the Eerste Divisie and would ordinarily have been relegated from professional football, but remained in the league after the Topklasse champions declined promotion.
+The club subsequently spent several seasons in the lower half of the second tier while attempting to stabilise.

+Under head coach Fred Grim, appointed in 2018, RKC returned to the Eredivisie in 2019 by winning the promotion/relegation play-offs, culminating in a dramatic final against Go Ahead Eagles in which RKC secured promotion on aggregate.

+Return to the Eredivisie (2019–present)

-In the 2017–18 season, RKC was placed 16th out of 20 teams in the Eerste Divisie.
-In 2019, Waalwijk promoted back to the Eredivisie after a five-year absence, after beating Go Ahead Eagles in the play-off finals.
-After a 0–0 draw in the first leg at home, RKC won the second leg 5–4 away.
+RKC returned to the Eredivisie in 2019 after a five-year absence by defeating Go Ahead Eagles in the promotion and relegation play-off final.
+After a 0–0 draw in the first leg at home, the club won the return match 5–4 away to secure promotion.

-In the 2019–20 season, RKC finished in last place, but they survived relegation due to the season being declared void due to the COVID-19 pandemic.
-In the subsequent 2020–21 season, the club managed to avoid relegation on their own by finishing in 15th place.
+In the 2019–20 season, RKC finished last, but avoided relegation after the season was declared void because of the COVID-19 pandemic.
+The club then preserved its top-flight status on sporting merit by finishing 15th in 2020–21.

 RKC were relegated from the Eredivisie at the end of the 2024–25 season, finishing 17th.
 The club endured a historically poor start, equalling the league record for most consecutive defeats to start a season, and struggled with discipline, receiving six red cards in the first twelve matches.
 Head coach Henk Fraser remained in charge throughout, despite mounting criticism.
 In October, the club attracted national attention by signing former prodigy Mohamed Ihattaren, whose arrival briefly lifted morale and media focus.
 A short resurgence in early 2025, including a 5–0 win over NAC Breda, proved insufficient, and relegation to the Eerste Divisie was confirmed on the final matchday.